asifxohd/Vendor-Management-System/README.md

 ## Authentication
 API endpoints are secured with token-based authentication. create a tocken with superuser credentials and use it to get a tocken

+## Testing
+start testing the API with postman with the access tockend from the superuser credentials (for testing purpose only)